justinfagnani/zipadee/README.md

   `arr.join('')`, and supports streaming.
 - Pretty-ish-printing: Templates can be automatically dedented and nested templates re-indented when a nicer looking output is desired.
-- Asynchronous templates with streaming support: Zipadee streams each chunk of a template as its ready, and automatically waits for Promises in the stream.
+- Streaming and asynchronous template support: Zipadee streams each chunk of a template as its ready, and automatically waits for Promises in the stream.

   ```ts